sam-giebner/2D-Tennis/README.md

 # 2D-Tennis
 ## Overview
 2D-Tennis is a two player print and play board game that captures the thrill, skill, suspense of a tennis match on a sheet of paper.
-Using coins as stand ins for the players and ball, 2D-Tennis players hunt for the ace on serves, deliver devistating cross court return shots, and feel the pressure to make the game winning shot.
+Using coins as stand ins for the players and ball, 2D-Tennis players hunt for the ace on serves, deliver devistating cross court return shots, and stave off nerves to make the game winning shot.
 ## Materials
 - (1) 2D-Tennis court
 - (2) Pennies (Players)